Should the Church Repent of Religion?

 In contrast, the classic Protestant definition of religion is understood to mean the correct way to worship God, which includes a love for God, a proper knowledge of God, a fear of God, and a respectful honor of God.
 Instead of being based upon man’s experience, or abstract idea in which the object of worship or service is not of major concern, we rely on an objective source, the infallible revelation of the only true God.
 Thus we have a religious system prescribed by God and based upon his will and nature, in which He takes the first step and it’s our duty to respond.
 This religion demands that we be holy, separated from the profane.
 In On True Religion, Augustine derives the word "religion" from a verb meaning "to fasten, to bind back, or to reattach", relating it to a reattachment of fallen humanity back to God.
 George Whitefield, one of the most notable pastors of America’s Great Awakening, spoke of religion in his sermon The Method of Grace.
 "I take it for granted you believe religion to be an inward thing; you believe it to be a work in the heart, a work wrought in the soul by the power of the Spirit of God.
 If you do not believe this, you do not believe your Bibles.
 If you do not believe this, though you have got your Bibles in your hand, you hate the Lord Jesus Christ in your heart; for religion is everywhere represented in Scripture as the work of God in the heart."
 We should also point out that, even though the classic definition is primarily objective, it also has a subjective aspect, that is the positive effect that the abovementioned knowledge, fear, reverence, and love for God has on the life of each individual.

 I have not obtained an audio or a transcript of the speaker's entire message, so I’m relying on the reports by others, but I think we can conclude from the occasion and the context of his speech that he clearly has the subjective, man-centered meaning of "religion" in mind.
 First, he was speaking to a group of pastors and religious leaders who would undoubtedly understand his purpose.
 Next, he adds such statements as religion reducing God to a set of duties, lacking a passion for God, and people elevating religious ritual over love for others.
+He probably also added many other clarifying statements that were no covered in the article.

-In this context, we can generally agree with his statements.
+Thus this context, we can generally agree with his statements.
 Christians should avoid an excessive preoccupation with mere religious activities.
 Even inherently good activities such as attending worship, studying the Bible and singing hymns can deter us from a closer relationship with God if approached with an external focus only.
 For example, if we’re only studying Scripture to gain religious knowledge for its own sake rather than to become more like Christ by being obedient to His Word, we gain nothing of spiritual value.
 We should also avoid the danger of superficially relying on religious activities in our past such as attending Sunday School or being baptized as a child.
 These activities, while intrinsically good, do not stimulate our growth as a Christian if done for the wrong reasons.

 Before returning to our comments on the lecture, we should be clear that when to we refer to religious activity as having "spiritual value", we mean this in the sense of our sanctification, or spiritual growth in becoming more like Christ.
 Religious activities have no value in obtaining our salvation (justification), which is by the grace of God through faith alone (Rom 3:23-24, Gal 2:21, Titus 3:5-7).